Derivative expansion for computing critical exponents of O(N) symmetric models at NNLO: Subleading scaling corrections

 \section{Subleading scaling corrections}

-Our method also provides the scaling corrections $\omega<\omega_1<\omega_2<\ldots$ to the correlation length as discussed in Sect.~\ref{sec:polyexp}.
+We also provide the scaling corrections $\omega<\omega_1<\omega_2<\ldots$ to the correlation length as discussed in Sect.~\ref{sec:polyexp}.
 These smallest one $\omega$ is shown in Tab.~\ref{tab:on-data} for the $O(N)$ model at various $N$ values.
 The larger scaling corrections $\omega_1$, $\omega_2$ are summarized in Tab.~\ref{tab:on-sublead}.
 Generally $\omega_n$ becomes more susceptible to the polynomial truncation with increasing $n$, $\omega_1$, $\omega_2$ are only stable in the first two or three significant digits with our employed truncation, detailed in Sec.~\ref{sec:on-num}.